Irek-h/JWT_CaDS/README.md

 # 1. What is JSON Web Token?

 JSON Web Token also knows as JWT has found its way into all major web frameworks.
 It has simple, compact and easy to use architecture.
-Token has three parts _MAKE THIS RED_-> HEADER, PAYLOAD SIGNATURE
+Token has three parts Header, Payload & Signature - diveded by '.'

-`eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6InVzZWxvbmdhbmRjb21wbGljYXRlZHBhc3N3b3JkIiwiaWF0IjoxNTE2MjM5MDIyfQ.pBq_Z_QwOhKJJuctpuCwMs4GbE3sBDsG4D4MQRutTuY`
+`eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.
+eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6InVzZWxvbmdhbmRjb21wbGljYXRlZHBhc3N3b3JkIiwiaWF0IjoxNTE2MjM5MDIyfQ.
+pBq_Z_QwOhKJJuctpuCwMs4GbE3sBDsG4D4MQRutTuY`

 ```
 Header